ISU-MolPhyl/EEOB563/computer_labs/lab8/BayesTraits.md

 * Type `BayesTraits data/Primates.trees data/MatingSystems.txt` to start the program.
 * When prompted for the model of evolution, select MultiState by typing `1`.
 * When prompted for the analysis method, select Maximum Likelihood by typing `1`.
+* Set the logfile basename to "Run01": `LogFile Run01`
 * Type `run` and the program returns the output shown below for each of the 20 trees in the sample (here the output is shown for only the first 5 trees).